Stephen Sinclair is a Canadian freelance writer who has been publishing professionally for several years.

 Andrew McCabe, Robert Mueller, and Rod Rosenstein are all Republicans, as featured with 60 Minutes and Bustle.
 Both parties "resoundingly supported" Robert Mueller's appointment.
 The Justice Department has characterized Andrew McCabe's statements as "inaccurate and factually incorrect."
 Nevertheless, the former deputy FBIs director's story matches neatly with many publicly known facts.

 The investigation headed by Mueller led to 34 indictments.
 USA Today reports that those charged included Roger Stone, Michael Cohen, Paul Manafort, George Papadopoulos, Michael Flynn, Rick Gates, Alex van der Zwann, Richard Pinedo, Konstantin Kilimnik, 12 Russian agents, 13 Russian citizens, and three corporate entities.
-Furthermore, the president still faces ongoing investigations by the Justice Department, Congressional committees, and the Southern District of New York U.S. Attorney’s Office, as reported by Vox.
+Furthermore, the president still faced ongoing investigations by the Justice Department, Congressional committees, and the Southern District of New York U.S. Attorney’s Office, as reported by Vox.

 President's 'Own Worst Impulses'